Every day, EJA lawyers and campaigners help communities use the law as a tool to create a radically better world.

 We advocate for better laws

-To fix flaws in our legal system, push for better policies and improve the way our laws and made and enforced.
+Fixing flaws in our legal system, pushing for better policies and improving the way our laws and made and enforced.

 We help people have a say

 Supporting communities to access information, challenge decisions and participate in the legal system.